The Daily Edited: History

+In the past the brand has also partnered with department stores in Singapore at Robinsons and Tangs.
+In December 2022, a month after being placed under administration and put up for sale, TDE was acquired by BJM and managed by another brand in its portfolio, Colette by Colette Hayman.

+In 2025, the Daily Edited and Colette brands were acquired by Group48.
+The company plans to relaunch TDE as an online-only business.

 Notable brand representatives

 Lara Bingle, an Australian model and media personality, was featured in TDE's Summer Christmas campaign in December 2015.

-The American model Hailey Baldwin collaborated with The Daily Edited in 2016, promoting a collection labeled as #theHAILEYedited.
+American model Hailey Baldwin collaborated with The Daily Edited in 2016, promoting a collection labeled as #theHAILEYedited.

 In 2017 the Stallone Sisters, Sistine, Sophia, and Scarlet, the three daughters of movie star Sylvester Stallone, were featured in the #MeetTheStallones campaign promoting a new capsule collection for TDE.

 Most recently US actor and supermodel Amber Valletta was featured in the Amber In Residence campaign for the brand.